HPSCTerrSys/TSMP2/README.md

 ```

 Only component models specified during CMake configure step (see Step 5) can be rebuilt.
 For instance, if you
-configured eTSMP to build `eCLM-ParFlow`, then rebuilding `ICON` would of course be not possible.
+configured TSMP2 to build `eCLM-ParFlow`, then rebuilding `ICON` would of course be not possible.

-The list below shows all component models supported by eTSMP.
+The list below shows all component models supported by TSMP2.
 To rebuild a component model(s),
 run one or more commands below, wait until the build succeeds, then finally run
 `cmake --install ${BUILD_DIR}` so that the generated libraries and executables are copied to `${INSTALL_DIR}`.